-Elsewhere in the travel industry, TUI Group the largest leisure, travel and tourism company in the world, promised in 2018 to remove 250 million pieces of single-use plastic by 2020 from their hotels, cruise ships, airlines, destinations and offices.

-Plastic bottles, straws and bags are easy to spot.
+Elsewhere in the travel industry, TUI Group the largest leisure, travel and tourism company in the world, promised in 2018 to remove 250 million pieces of single-use plastic Plastic bottles, straws and bags are easy to spot.
 But the trash on beaches also includes less-visible garbage such as cigarette butts or cotton bud sticks.